 Safe residential services protect residents from abuse or neglect that cause them harm, distress or violation of their rights.
 Where abuse is suspected or occurs, the residential service follows policies and procedures in reporting any concerns of abuse to the relevant authorities.
 Where there are risks to the safety and welfare of any resident, all appropriate supports should be provided to protect and safeguard them.
-The personal property and finances of residents are managed in accordance with their wishes.
+The personal property and finances of residents are managed, in accordance with their wishes.

-Residential services comply with the Health Information and Quality Authority's standards for the prevention and control of Healthcare Associated Infections and have clear policies and procedures in place for the prevention and control of infection.
+Residential services comply with the Health Information and Quality Authority's standards for the prevention and control of healthcare associated infections and have clear policies and procedures in place for the prevention and control of infection.

 Residents take medications to support and improve their health conditions.
 Many residents are able to manage and take their medications independently.
 Others require some form of assistance or support.
-Medicines management covers a number of tasks including assessing, supplying, prescribing, dispensing, administering, reviewing and assisting people with their medications.
+Medicines management covers a number of tasks including assessing, prescribing, dispensing, administering, reviewing and assisting people with their medications.
 Residential services have an overall responsibility to ensure that residents receive effective and safe support to manage their medications when such assistance is required.
 Policies and procedures outlining the parameters of the assistance that can be provided should be in place to support this.

 Written policies and procedures detail the conditions under which restraint procedures are assessed and used.
-The use of restraint adheres to international human rights instruments, legislation, regulation, national policy and evidence-based guidelines.
-It takes the least restrictive effective approach to management, is clearly documented and is subject to review by the appropriate professionals involved in the assessment and interventions with the resident.
-Any use of restraint is used for the least amount of time possible and if required on more than one occasion is incorporated in the residents' individual care plan with goals and timelines identified to reduce and or discontinue its use, where appropriate.
+The use of restraint follows outlined policies, procedures and best practice guidelines, takes the least restrictive effective approach to management, is clearly documented and is subject to review by the appropriate professionals involved in the assessment and interventions with the resident.
+Any use of restraint is used for the least amount of time possible and if required on more than one occasion is incorporated in the residents' individual care plan with goals and timelines identified to reduce and/or discontinue its use, where appropriate.
 National policy aims 'to eliminate the use of restraint, or where this is not possible, to restrict the use of all forms of restraint to those exceptional emergency situations where it is absolutely necessary.
 Where restraint is necessary it should only be applied in accordance with the law and best professional practice'.

 Safe residential services are open, transparent and accountable and have effective arrangements in place to manage risk and protect residents from the risk of harm.
 The residential service reports on adverse events in accordance with regulations, legislation and national policy.
-Adverse events are investigated and reviewed in a timely manner and the learning from such events is shared internally with staff in a culture of open disclosure.
+Adverse events are investigated and reviewed in a timely manner and the learning from such events is shared internally with staff.